abinmt/Momentum/README.md

 ## Project Summary

-Momentum is a Progressive Web App (PWA) habit tracker that replicates the design and functionality of Streaks App.
+Momentum is a Progressive Web App (PWA) habit tracker.
 The application allows users to create, manage, and track daily habits with comprehensive progress visualization, streak tracking, and social sharing features.
 Built as a full-stack web application with modern technologies, it provides offline functionality and cross-platform compatibility through PWA standards.

 The application features real-time habit tracking with timer persistence, drag-and-drop reordering, comprehensive statistics, journal functionality, and a complete dark/light theme system.
 Users can create custom habits with flexible scheduling, track progress with visual indicators, and maintain accountability through streak tracking and progress visualization.